BlueBrain/Brayns/python/doc/source/examples_exporter.rst

     # Set the simulation values.
     ramp.value_range = brayns.ValueRange(-80, 10)

-    # Choose colors (could be Color4 for simple cases) as follows:
+    # Choose colors (could be Color4 for simple cases):
     # Simulation values of -80 and below will be red.
     # Simulation values around -35 (middle of value range) will be green.
     # Simulation values of +10 and above will be blue.